15 Signs of a Rebound Relationship

-If you notice you call your new partner more frequently when you are feeling lonely, sad or empty and tend to forget about them when you are happy, then you are definitely in one of the rebound relationships just for the sake of emotional convenience.
+Suppose you notice you call your new partner more frequently when you feel lonely, sad, or empty and tend to forget about them when you are happy.
+In that case, you are definitely in one of the rebound relationships just for the sake of emotional convenience.

 You are likely in it because of need and not want.
 And you are the rebounding person in the relationship.